Just the FAQs

 What happens to my F&B minimum during construction?

 We have not decided whether to lower this, so we are seeking your input.
-We will still have Pedro’s, Splash Landing, and a singular dining experience, including outdoor dining as we did during COVID and during North End construction.
+We will still have Pedro’s, Splash Landing, and a singular dining experience during North End construction.
 There is no change to dining during the Ballroom renovation and the North End planning process.

 Will membership sale prices be reduced during construction?